Vatican: Benedict XVI lucid, stable, but condition ‘serious’

 Most Vatican experts expect any funeral would resemble that for any retired bishop of Rome, albeit with the caveat that there would be official delegations to honor a former head of state, as well as pilgrims from Germany — homeland of Benedict, the former Joseph Ratzinger — and beyond.

-Maier said she was “shaken and deeply moved by the news” on Benedict’s health.
-“I wish for him to have an easy time now and not suffer so much,” she said.

-“We are proud here in Marktl that we have a Bavarian pope,” Maier, 50, said, recalling the two times she met him personally.
-“He’s a good man and was a great pope.”

-While St. Peter’s Square in the Vatican was mostly filled with visitors from abroad on Thursday — during peak Christmas tourist season — some Italians were out to pay their respects or at least offer a prayer.
+While St. Peter’s Square was mostly filled with visitors from abroad on Thursday — during peak Christmas tourist season — some Italians were out to pay their respects or at least offer a prayer.

 “Obviously it is a bad situation, we are all close to Pope Ratzinger, we are sad about the situation, so we came here to make our small contribution,” said one pilgrim, Giorgio Gibin.